-- (1) Right to Initiate.
-The electors of Leon County shall have the right to initiate County ordinances in order to establish new ordinances and to amend or repeal existing ordinances, not in conflict with the Florida Constitution, general law or this Charter, upon petition signed by at least ten percent (10%) of the total number of electors qualified to vote in the County reflecting ten percent (10%) of the total number of electors qualified to vote within each of the five (5) commission districts.
-The total number of electors qualified shall mean the total number of electors qualified to vote in the last preceding general election. - (2) Procedure for Petition.
+(1) Right to Initiate.
+The electors of Leon County shall have the right to initiate County ordinances in order to establish new ordinances and to amend or repeal existing ordinances, not in conflict with the Florida Constitution, general law or this Charter, upon petition signed by at least ten percent (10%) of the total number of electors qualified to vote in the County reflecting ten percent (10%) of the total number of the five (5) commission districts.
+The total number of electors qualified shall mean the total number of electors qualified to vote in the last preceding general election.

+(2) Procedure for Petition.
 The sponsor of an initiative shall, prior to obtaining any signatures, submit the text of a proposed ordinance to the Supervisor of Elections, with the proposed ballot summary and the form on which signatures will be affixed and obtain a dated receipt therefor.
 Any such ordinances shall embrace but one (1) subject and matter directly connected therewith.
 The sponsor shall cause a notice of such submission to be published within fourteen (14) days thereof in a newspaper of general circulation in the County.
 The allowable period for obtaining signatures on the petition shall be completed not later than one (1) year after initial receipt of the petition by the Supervisor of Elections.
 The sponsor shall comply with all requirements of general law for political committees and shall file quarterly reports with the Supervisor of Elections stating, to the best of the sponsor's information and belief, the number of signatures procured.
 The time and form of such reports may be prescribed by ordinance.
 When a sufficient number of signatures is obtained, the sponsor shall thereupon submit signed and dated forms to the Supervisor of Elections, and upon submission, shall pay all fees required by general law.
-The Supervisor of Elections shall, within sixty (60) days after submission of signatures, verify the signatures thereon, or specify a reason for the invalidity of each rejected signature, if the petition is rejected for insufficiency of the number of valid signatures.
-If the petition is rejected for insufficiency of the number of signatures, the sponsor shall have an additional thirty (30) days within which to submit additional signatures for verification.
-The Supervisor of Elections shall, within thirty (30) days of submission of additional signatures, verify the additional signatures.
+The Supervisor of Elections shall, within sixty (60) days after submission of signatures, verify the signatures thereon, or specify a reason for the invalidity of each rejected signature, if the petition is rejected for insufficiency of the number of signatures.
+If the petition is rejected for insufficiency of the number of submission of additional signatures, verify the additional signatures for verification.
+The Supervisor of Elections shall have an additional thirty (30) days within which to submit additional signatures.
 In the event sufficient signatures are still not acquired, the Supervisor of Elections shall declare the petition null and void and none of the signatures may be carried over onto another identical or similar petition.